Applying to North Dorset District Council

 List of the Notices of intention to install electronic communications apparatus made to North Dorset District Council.

 Mobile mast rollout schedules - North Dorset

-Please download and view the documents for each mobile phone operator's anticipated roll out programme in the period 2011 to 2012 in respect of any proposed development within the North Dorset District Council boundary.
+Please download and view the documents for each mobile phone operator's anticipated roll out programme in respect of any proposed development within the North Dorset District Council boundary.